NordicSemiconductor/asset-tracker-cloud-aws-js/features/FOTA.feature.md

 }
 ```

-When I encode this payload into "jobDocument"
+When I encode this payload into `jobDocument`

 ```json
 {